Arithmetic Moduli and Lifting of Enriques Surfaces: Polarized Moduli and Lifting

-In this section we consider Enriques surfaces together with {\em ample} Cossec--Verra polarizations.
-Given an Enriques surface, such a polarization always exist after possibly contracting nodal curves to Du~Val singularities.
-Thus, we study pairs $(X,{\cal L})$, where $X$ is an Enriques surface with at worst Du~Val singularities and $\cal L$ is an ample Cossec-Verra polarization.
+In this section, we consider Enriques surfaces with mild singularities together with {\em ample} Cossec--Verra polarizations.
+By Proposition \ref{prop:polarization}, every Enriques surface possesses Cossec--Verra polarizations, but these may only be big and nef.
+However, after possibly contracting nodal curves, we obtain an Enriques surface with Du~Val singularities together with an ample Cossec--Verra polarization.
+Thus, we are led to studying pairs $(X,{\cal L})$, where $X$ is an Enriques surface with at worst Du~Val singularities and $\cal L$ is an ample Cossec-Verra polarization.
 We show that such pairs have an extremely nice deformation theory, construct their moduli space $\ModulPolAmple$ and prove lifting to characteristic zero.